senhkk/weather/README.md

-# Weather Forecast Web App
+# Weather Report Web App

 The **Weather Forecast** project is a web application for weather prediction using a **GRU + XGBoost** model.
 It is built with **Flask** to display 7-day weather forecasts.